jmooring/hugo-docs/content/en/templates/menu.md

 ## Page references

-Regardless of how you [define menu entries][], an entry associated with a page has access to page context.
+Regardless of how you define menu entries, an entry associated with a page has access to page context.

 This simplistic example renders a page parameter named `version` next to each entry's `name`.
 Code defensively using `with` or `if` to handle entries where (a) the entry points to an external resource, or (b) the `version` parameter is not defined.